As the author of thousands of blog posts, one question I often get is: How do you think of new ideas for blog posts?

 26. Product/Service Experts

 When I worked for the shoe company, I learned that the merchandisers would attend shoe shows where they would get all the latest information on upcoming trends.
-This made for great blog posts.
-We could do content about Hot Trends for Next Summer, and people liked it.
+This gave me content ideas for great blog posts.
+We published content about Hot Trends for Next Summer, and people liked it.
 The experts at your company often have very interesting and useful knowledge.

 27. Popular Posts on Your Site

-Look at the popular posts on your site, even going back a few years.
+Look at the popular posts on your site, even going back a few years, to get some content ideas.
 You can create new content on the same topics or repurpose content into other forms like videos, podcasts, and more.

 What does your company have coming up?
 Big announcements can make for content that your customers would find interesting.

 Webinars have really become popular the last few years, but they’ve been around for a while.
-Check out the popular webinars in your industry.
-Look at the influencers.
-They usually hold webinars.
-Follow a few and see which ones are more popular.
+Check out the popular webinars in your industry to get content ideas.
+Also, look at the influencers; they usually hold webinars.
+Follow a few and see which ones are most popular.
 The topics discussed can make for great topics for all content.

 30. An Industry Outsider

 Have a discussion with someone who has little to no interest in your industry.
-They’ll likely have questions that would make for great content.
+They’ll likely have questions that would get you brainstorming great content ideas.

 31. Webmaster Tools